mighty-gerbils/gerbil/doc/reference/std/misc/ports.md

 The `input-spec` is interpreted as follows:
 - a port designates itself;
 - the true value `#t` designates the `(current-input-port)`;
-- a string designates a port to be open by passing it to `call-with-output-string`;
+- a string designates a port to be open by passing it to `call-with-input-string`;
+- a u8vector designates a port to be open by passing it to `call-with-input-u8vector`;
-- a list designates the settings to pass to `call-with-output-file`;
+- a list designates the settings to pass to `call-with-input-file`;
 - other values are invalid (a future version of Gerbil might accept additional values).

 The result returned is that of the call to function `f`.